-It’s a broad “catch-all” category that basically includes anything you spend money on that isn’t a cost of goods sold (COGS).
+So what is SG&A?
+It’s a broad “catch-all” category that basically includes anything you spend money on that isn’t a production cost, also known as cost of goods sold (COGS).

 For example, let’s say your fictional company, XYZ Soaps Inc., hand-makes and sells artisanal soaps online.

-Your COGS are any costs directly related to making, packaging and shipping the soaps—raw materials, the wages you pay your soap maker Cheryl, the fancy packaging paper you use, shipping costs, etc.
+Your COGS are the direct costs related to making, packaging and shipping the soaps—raw materials, the wages you pay your soap maker Cheryl, the fancy packaging paper you use, shipping costs, etc.

-Your SG&A costs are basically any other money you spend while running the business—on all the Facebook and Google ads you run for your store, your monthly Shopify subscription, the fee you paid the illustrator who designed your new logo, etc.
+Your SG&A costs are basically the operating costs of running the business—on all the social media and Google ads you run for your store, your monthly Shopify subscription, the fee you paid the illustrator who designed your new logo, etc.

 (There are also interest and income tax expenses, but these are usually much smaller than COGS and SG&A, so we’ll ignore those for now.)

 Where do I find selling, general & administrative expenses?

 SG&A costs are reported on the income statement, the financial statement that your business prepares to figure out how profitable it is.

 SG&A costs are typically the second expense category recorded on an income statement after COGS, like on this simple income statement for XYZ Soaps Inc.